-I guess I was one of the first visitors to the zoo on that day.
+I guess I was one of the first to visit the Singapore zoo on that day.
 I landed very early in the morning at Changi Airport, waited for the metro to start its operation, and went to Singapore Botanic Gardens afterward.
 From there, I took a bus to reach the zoo.
 You know, what?
 It took me an eternity to reach the zoo.
 The zoo is far from the city center.
 Theoretically, the distance is not that bad.
 The botanical garden, another popular destination, is 16 Kilometers away.
 However, 1 hour 10 minutes of bus journey took me there.
 Maybe the anticipation or the entire night of the sleepless journey made the journey feel longer.
 Jokes apart, the bus stops in too many places in Singapore to my liking.
 Once you are in the bus, you will find a pre-defined stoppage in every house of Singapore to take its residents.
 Sadly, no metro rail connected the zoo directly, and the taxi was too expensive for me.
 However, if you want comfort and to save some time, don’t take the bus like me.
 If you want to save money like me, you can see the tips below at the end of this article to reach the zoo efficiently.
 Here is the ultimate travel guide for the Singapore Zoo for a perfect visit!

 - Regular Day Visit